Below are some of our most commonly asked questions. If the answer to your question is not listed, see our contact page for more info.

 Question: Why do you do the post CRWM event projects?

-Answer: Post CRWM event projects range from drawings to writings to videos and more!
-See the testimonies on the home page for some examples.
+Answer: There is no limit to the project!
+Post CRWM event projects range from drawings to writings to videos and more!
+See the testimonials on the home page for some examples.

 Question: How do you choose the CRWM event location?

-Answer: Locations are chosen based on the participants’ familiarity.
-In general, location is determined based loosely on the following criteria: Enough room to accommodate 6 wheelchairs, enough variety for someone in a wheelchair to navigate, and something for them to do (ordering food, checking out a book, etc.)
+Answer: Locations are chosen based on the participants.
+CRWM likes to host events in familiar environments, so participants get a new perspective on somewhere they often visit.
+In general, location is determined based loosely on the following criteria: space to accommodate 6 wheelchairs, enough environmental variety (ie: ramps, sidewalks, grass) for someone in a wheelchair to navigate, and something for them to do (ordering food, checking out a book, etc.)

 Question: How does CRWM find professional contacts?